 The Lu-Lu Belle was built by her owner and Captain, Fred Rodolf.
 Captain Fred took his own sketches of the boat he wanted to build to John Anderson, a Naval Architect working for Ed Monk, who drew them up to specifications.
 The plans were approved by the Coast Guard in Washington D. C..
 In November of 1976 Captain Fred purchased a 65 foot Kelly Hull from Westport, Washington and went to work.
 For the next 10 months Captain Fred became Carpenter Fred and in September of 1977 the Lu-Lu Belle became certified by the United States Coast Guard.
 In 1978 Lu-Lu Belle was sport fishing out of West Port Washington.

-In 1979, the Lu-Lu Belle and her captain were leased to run Columbia Glacier Tours between Valdez and Whittier.
-For the next 6 years Captain Fred and his boat wholesaled out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.
+In 1979, the Lu-Lu Belle and her crew were leased to run Columbia Glacier Tours between Valdez and Whittier.
+For the next 6 years Captain Fred and Admiral Megan wholesaled the boat out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.

 Over the years the Lu-Lu Belle has undergone a number of changes.
 The greatest change was the addition of 10 feet to the stern in 1999.
 This operation once again involved a Naval architect, Rick Etsell, approval by the U.S. Coast Guard, a new stability test and recertification by the Coast Guard as a 75 foot boat.

 The Lu-Lu Belle is powered by two 650 horsepower 6 cylinder 993 cubic inch Luggers.
 They are turbo charged and can produce a cruising speed of 20 knots.